|Nutritional Guidelines (per serving)|

+Homemade is almost always better than canned.
 This is a simple, fresh cranberry sauce cooked the slow cooker.
-With only four ingredients and a small amount of water, the cranberry sauce -- or relish -- takes just minutes to prepare, and homemade is almost always better than canned.
+With only four ingredients and a small amount of water, the sauce—or relish—takes just minutes to prepare.

 Serve this cranberry-orange sauce with your Thanksgiving or Christmas dinner and be sure to save some for the leftovers.
 It's also wonderful other times of the year with a chicken dinner or pork roast.